jaytharindu/edueasy-website/README.md

-# edueasy-website
-Website for the EduEasy Smart Learning Assistant System
+# Website for the EduEasy Smart Learning Assistant System